danielharrell/LectFall2015/Question.md

 is his point of view *my* point of view?
 Why is *his* lecture *mine*?
 Why is he *me*?

+The answer doesn't explain why I'm the someone at the podium even if it explains why I'm not someone else.
+I seem to be distinguishing myself in these questions even from the someone at the podium, having granted to my answer that I am not someone else. not simply from anyone *not* at the podium, can ask these questions not thinking I might be someone else, say, in the audience; I can even ask it One point of view treats "someone else" as if it were distinct from the someone at the podium; but the other point of view treats "someone else" as if it might include the someone at the podium.
 But in what sense, exactly,  I ask myself why the someone behind this podium is me rather than someone else, it seems I can treat the someone behind the podium as if he, too, might be someone else; and wonder, then, why he's not.
 But to treat him as if too he might be someone else, even just to wonder why he's not, is to leave no one for me to be, as if I might be no one rather than someone.

 an include the